Is It Okay To Get Pregnant When The World Is On Fire?

 Your children will inherit the Earth.
-With an unfurling climate emergency what does that even mean?
-Columbia writer in residence Meehan Crist has thoughts.
+With an unfurling climate emergency, what does that even mean?
+Columbia University’s writer in residence Meehan Crist has a few ideas.

 Last spring, Columbia University’s writer in residence for biological sciences Meehan Crist published a searing essay grappling with the ethics of “childbearing in a time of planet-wide catastrophe.”
 The thesis to Crist’s essay, which was plainly entitled, “Is it Ok to Have a Child,” is pretty well captured by this passage: